Blendify/blender-manual/trunk/blender_docs/manual/sequencer/preview/display_mode.rst

 image would have most of its information toward the left side of the graph.

 Use this mode to balance out the tonal range in an image.
-A well balanced image should a nice smooth distribution of color values.
+A well balanced image should have nice and smooth distribution of color values.